 Interviewees believe that orientation service was usually offered to new entrants to assist them to acquaint themselves with the new environment.
 During orientation services, students were presented with information about the history, social and academic matters in their schools.
 Form one students need orientation as to what subject they should offer.
-Besides, they need orientation to become familiar with some important facilities (libraries, laboratories, dining hall, and administration blocks) and persons (headmaster/mistresses, assistant headmaster/mistresses, heads of departments, bursars, among others) in the school.
+Besides, they need orientation to become familiar with some important facilities (libraries, dining hall, administration blocks) and and laboratories, headmaster/mistresses, (headmaster/mistresses, assistant heads of departments, bursars, among others) in the school.
 Orientation services make students feel comfortable and secured in the new school environment.